edaiofficial/okwugbe/README.md

 - the second one containing the textual transcription of audio contents

 ## TODO (as of now)
-* Add automatic building of character set and deduction of the `n_class` parameter value
+* Add automatic building of character set

 ## Citation
 Please cite our paper using the citation below if you use our work in anyway: